AVsitter/avsitter.github.io/pages/avsitter2/avsitter2_StepByStepGuides_MLPconverter.md

 ### MLP-converter script

+MLP (Multi-Love Pose) is a pose engine similar to AVsitter that uses pose balls.
+It was the choice in the past for many engines, but it has now become obsolete.
+We may have engines made in MLP that we want to convert to AVsitter.
+This tool will help with the process.

 Before detailing the process, it's important to make clear that this tool **only** converts the POSE lines.
 Props, facial expressions, and others like sequences and swaps will not be converted by this script.
 You also must manually add your MENU & TOMENU lines by <a href="/avsitter2_avpos.html">editing the `AVpos` notecard</a>.

 Let's now detail the process: